mvolkmann/blog/src/zig.md

 }
 ```

+The first argument to `print` is a format string
+that can contain `{}` placeholders where values are to be inserted.
-The print methods expects a literal array as its second argument.
+The second argument to `print` is a literal array that holds
+values to be inserted in place of the format string placeholders.
-The syntax for a literal array or struct is `.{}`
+The syntax `.{}` is the literal syntax for
-where array elements or struct fields appear in
+both arrays and structs (more on these later).
-a comma-separated list inside the curly braces.
+This can contain a comma-separated list of either
+array items or struct field assignments.

 To build and run this program, enter `zig run hello.zig`.